Recycling is third in the National Waste Hierarchy after Reduction and Reuse.

 Postage Stamps (Used)

-There are various options for collecting used postage stamps to raise much-needed funds for iSight Cornwall which include:-
+There are various options for collecting used postage stamps to raise much-needed funds for iSight Cornwall which includes:-

-A collection box is in the eye clinic of Treliske Hospital (Ophthalmology Department) Also you can call into The Sight Centre on Newham Road, Truro.
+There is also a collection box is in the eye clinic of Treliske Hospital (Ophthalmology Department)

 Kenwyn Parish Church, Church Road, Truro TR1 3UY hosts a collection box – accessible most days of the week